William Kenrick (writer): Publications and works

-Kenrick complained: "One species of our predecessor's merit, however, I presume myself at least entitled to, that of perseverance; it being now fifteen years since I first engaged in this undertaking, which I have since pursued with almost unremitted assiduity, and that not only at considerable waste of time and expense, but under the constant mortification of hearing it equally ridiculed by those who do know, and by those who do not know, anything of the matter."
+Kenrick complained: One species of our predecessor's merit, however, I presume myself at least entitled to, that of perseverance; it being now fifteen years since I first engaged in this undertaking, which I have since pursued with almost unremitted assiduity, and that not only at considerable waste of time and expense, but under the constant mortification of hearing it equally ridiculed by those who do know, and by those who do not know, anything of the matter.

 In 1772, he published Love in the Suds, a town eclogue: being the lamentation of Roscius for the loss of his Nyky, a direct and scurrilous attack on David Garrick, making explicit charges of homosexuality with Isaac Bickerstaffe against the great actor.
 Garrick immediately took legal action against Kenrick who was forced to publish a somewhat ambivalent apology.

 In 1773 he published a A New Dictionary of the English Language, where he indicated pronunciation with diacritical marks and to divided words according to their syllables; it was meant as a response to James Buchanan's Linguæ Britannicæ Vera Pronunciatio – the only pronouncing dictionary at time, which Kenrick censured for its Scottish origin.
 In the same year, on 20 November 1773 his comedy The Duellist was launched at Covent Garden, but lasted only one night.

 In 1775 Kenrick founded the book review digest The London Review of English and Foreign Literature which ran from 1775 to 1780, a monthly review of 80 pages which attacked most of the contemporary writers and their works, and gave habitual bad reviews to Covent Garden and Drury Lane theatres.
 The magazine was continued for a year after his death by his son William Shakespeare Kenrick.

 1778 saw the production of two more Kenrick plays: The Lady of the Manor, a comic opera with music by James Hook, was the most successful of Kenrick's such works; and The Spendthrift; or, The Christmas Gambol, a farce based on Charles Johnson's The Country Lasses which was taken off after only two nights.

-From 1778-1779 he directed a translation of Voltaire's works in 8 volumes.
+From 1778 to 1779 he directed a translation of Voltaire's works in eight volumes.